 Rather than fight the crowds in Bar Harbor for the fireworks, why not try watching from atop Cadillac?
-How about having a cookout at one of the 6 picnic areas in Acadia National Park?
+How about having a cookout at one of the six picnic areas in Acadia National Park?
 Or, for a patriotic tour, why not retrace the historic visit by President Barack Obama and his family in July 2010?

 There may be no better way to celebrate Independence Day than at one of America’s best ideas, the National Parks.
 For new and repeat visitors to Acadia, there are plenty of tried-and-true or off-the-beaten-path methods to mark the founding of our country.

-Among the July 4 weekend activities, from the Acadia National Park ranger schedule: Take a cruise to Baker Island or Islesford, walk along Cadillac Summit Loop, learn about park founder George B. Dorr at the “Missing Mansion” tour, or introduce the youngsters in your lives to the wonders of nature through a tidepool visit.
+Among the July 4 weekend activities, from the Acadia National Park calendar: Take a cruise to Baker Island or Islesford, walk along Cadillac Summit Loop, learn about park founder George B. Dorr at the “Missing Mansion” tour, or introduce the youngsters in your lives to the wonders of nature through a tidepool visit.

 And for the traditionalists, there is the Bar Harbor Chamber of Commerce’s July 4 line-up, including blueberry pancake breakfast, Independence Day parade, an annual lobster race and fireworks.

 But perhaps the most uniquely patriotic way to celebrate the holiday in Acadia National Park is to take a tour of some of the sites visited by President Obama and his family during their Bar Harbor mini-vacation in July of 2010.

 The significance of Obama’s three-day Acadia vacation cannot be understated.
 He is the first sitting president to ever visit Acadia National Park and the first in a century to visit Mt.
 Desert Island.